acarlton5/ITGv2/README.md

 The above will serve the build folder on port 80

-View Lightspeed in your web browser by visiting http://hostname or http://your.ip.address.here
+View ITG in your web browser by visiting http://hostname or http://your.ip.address.here

 ---